tomwilusz/lord-icon-element/docs/welcome.md

 - __icon loader__ - Example of creating icon loader callback which can be used to provide icon data from alternate sources.
 - __background__ - This example presents the use of the element as a content container.
 - __state__ - This example presents usage for icons state animation.
 It is easier than ever to switch between each motion type to use them as stand-alone animations or combine and create an interactive experience.
 - __custom trigger__ - If none of the provided triggers meet what we need to implement, we allow building custom animation triggers.
-The process is simplified as you inherit from the Trigger class.
+The process is simplified as you inherit from the {@link trigger.Trigger | Trigger} class.
 Provided example show how to create trigger which will reverse animation on second click.
 - __lottie light__ - Example of use our element with lottie-web-light which is a lot smaller but don't support expressions.
 You can use light version in pair with our raw icons.

 ## Related